CSUChico-CSCI340/final-project/README.md

 * PDF of your paper that discusses your results, analysis, motivation, conclusions, etc.
 * All of the code for you used for your project.
 	* Alternatively you can add me to a repository with all your code for the project, and just put a README in the tar.gz with the link to this repository.

+## Extra Credit

+You can get an additional 10 points of extra credit for every additional question you answer.